MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-r.md

 ::: moniker range=">=sql-server-ver15||=sqlallproducts-allversions"
 > [!NOTE]
 > This article describes how to install a custom runtime for R on Windows.
-To install on Linux, see the [Install a custom R runtime for SQL Server on Linux](custom-runtime-r.md?view=sql-server-linux-ver15&preserve-view=true)
+To install on Linux, see the [Install an R custom runtime for SQL Server on Linux](custom-runtime-r.md?view=sql-server-linux-ver15&preserve-view=true)

 ## <a name="bkmk_prereqs"> </a> Pre-install checklist